Xavi (footballer, born 1980): Style of play

-Xavi is widely considered one of the best midfielders of all time, relying largely on his ability to find and exploit space as a deep-lying playmaker.
+Xavi is widely regarded as one of the best midfielders of all time and he had the ability to find and exploit spaces as a deep-lying playmaker.
+He was equally influential in building up the play and creating chances for his teammates.
 As he said, "That's what I do: look for spaces.
 All day.
 I'm always looking."
-Finding space, he would appear for a teammate to receive and then move the ball on, with his coach Pep Guardiola putting it: "I get the ball, I give the ball, I get the ball, I give the ball."
-A diminutive, composed, agile, and technically skilled player with a slender physique and a low centre of gravity, these characteristics compensated for his lack of pace or physicality.
-Xavi's signature move when in possession involved him performing a 360 degree turn, a feint known as la pelopina, that allowed him to move away from the opposing player, retain possession, and gave him space and time on the ball to think about his next pass.
-In his youth, he had also played as a centre-back, before being shifted to a midfield role.
-While primarily a central midfielder with Barcelona, he often played in a more advanced midfield role with Spain.
+He would receive the ball and then pass it onwards, with his coach Pep Guardiola putting it: "I get the ball, I give the ball, I get the ball, I give the ball."
+A composed and technically skilled player with a slender physique and a low centre of gravity, these characteristics compensated for his lack of pace or physicality.
+Xavi's signature move when in possession involved him performing a 360 degree turn, a feint known as la pelopina, that allowed him to move away from the opposing player, retain possession, and gave him space and time to think about his next pass.
+In his youth, he had played as a centre-back.
+While primarily a central midfielder with Barcelona, he often played as an advanced midfielder with Spain.

-Although he was not known for his tackling ability, or for being prolific in front of goal, Xavi's outstanding vision, "metronomic" pinpoint accurate passing, excellent off the ball movement, superb reading of the game, positional sense, and world-class ball control allowed him to create chances for teammates and dictate the flow of play in midfield, while rarely relinquishing possession.
+Although he was not known for his tackling ability, or for being prolific in front of goal, Xavi's outstanding vision, accurate passing, superb reading of the game, and positioning allowed him to create chances for teammates and maintain high possession of the ball.
 These qualities were displayed by his performance during Spain's 2010 World Cup victory, where he maintained a 91% passing success rate throughout the entire tournament, in addition to providing two assists, while Spain dominated possession throughout the competition.

 Xavi's ability to control games earned him the sobriquet, The Puppet Master.
 Jorge Valdano opined, "If football was a science, Xavi would have discovered the formula.
 With a ball at his feet, no one else has ever communicated so intelligently with every player on the pitch."
 Barcelona president Sandro Rosell believed that Xavi, together with Lionel Messi, Andrés Iniesta and Sergio Busquets, perfected the club's tiki-taka style of play, a style introduced to the club by former coach Johan Cruyff.
 Despite primarily being a creative player, however, he was also capable of scoring goals himself in addition to assisting them.
-Named in the Ballon d'Or Dream Team, a greatest all-time XI, Xavi's creativity, range of passing, and unique set of skills have led many in the sport to regard him as one of the greatest passers and one of the finest playmakers in history.
-In addition to his playing ability, Xavi was also praised for his leadership.
+He was named in the Ballon d'Or Dream Team, a greatest all-time XI.
+Many footballers and pundits regard him as one of the greatest passers and one of the greatest playmakers of all time.
+Xavi was also praised for his leadership.